-During the day we will cover some important issues such as travelling companions, local laws and customs, environments issues (are they going to an earthquake zone?) and the dangers from drugs aboard.
-The three main risks to travelers are crime, sickness and road traffic accidents, all of these will be covered in detail in order to minimize the risks.
-In addition, whilst very unlikely to occur, we will also cover the extremes such as act of terrorism and kidnapping.
-Of note, after 10 years of running the course we have found that boys generally get into more trouble, particularly from crime, than girls.
+These are all covered in detail in order to minimise the risks.
+In addition, whilst very unlikely to occur, we cover the extremes such as acts of terrorism and kidnapping.
+It is worth noting that after 15 years of running the Gap Year Travel and Safety course, we have found that boys generally get into more trouble, particularly from crime, than girls.